openattic/openattic/backend/taskqueue/README.rst

 .. note:: There is no guarantee that a task will not be executed multiple times.
 Although, multiple executions of one task will not happen concurrently.

+.. note:: A task is expected to be a top-level function of a module.
+Class methods or inner functions may not work as expected.

 Recursion
 ---------